Director: Nathan Juran

 Production #: 9508

-Myko (Mike Kellin)—a promoter of alien fights—attempts to recruit Professor Robinson for a competition among space gladiators.
-When John refuses Myko’s proposal, Zachary “Tiger” Smith volunteers himself to compete in the games of Gamma 6—a decision that could result in the destruction of Earth.
+Alien fight promoter Myko (Mike Kellin) attempts to recruit Professor Robinson for a competition involving space gladiators.
+When Professor Robinson rejects Myko’s offer, Dr. Smith (operating under the moniker of “Tiger” Smith) volunteers to compete in the games of Gamma 6—with a terrible twist.

-By refusing to participate in the games of Gamma 6 (except when necessary to prevent an assault on Earth), Professor Robinson teaches Will the difference between fighting for sport and employing violence to defend oneself or others from harm—an admirable complement to John’s advice in “The Challenge,” which indicates that a man must occasionally engage in combat to prove his strength.
+By refusing to participate in the games of Gamma 6 except when absolutely necessary, Professor Robinson teaches Will the difference between fighting for sport and employing violence to defend others from harm—an admirable complement to John’s advice in “The Challenge,” which indicates that a man must occasionally engage in combat in order to prove his strength.

-Operating on the premise that brutality and masculinity seldom go hand in hand, “The Deadly Games of Gamma 6” contains a positive life lesson.
-Nevertheless, Dr. Smith’s encounter with a highly skilled, vertically challenged boxing opponent will likely induce cringing from those of a serious disposition.
+Revealing that brutality and masculinity seldom go hand in hand, “The Deadly Games of Gamma 6” should be commended for its positive life lesson.
+That being said, Dr. Smith’s bout with an invisible, midget boxer may evoke criticism from those of a serious nature.

 Overall Quality: 5/10